cdodev/commandodev.com/content/home/who-am-i.md

-I found many **answers** in the fields of cognitive physiology, behavioural economics and in the hundreds of book I read, but I couldn't help feeling that I was missing something fundamental - feeling different parts of the elephant without seeing the whole picture if you will.
+I found many **answers** in the fields of cognitive physiology, behavioural economics and in the hundreds of book I read, but I couldn't help feeling that I was missing something fundamental - feeling different parts of the elephant without seeing the whole picture.
 The most surprising thing about this process of self education was just how many of the answers were actually reminders of my career before technology and programming.

 They were things I had already learned, and in fact deeply ingrained but not recognised when I was a **Royal Marine** in the early 2000s.